lgmxiii/architecture-center/docs/reference-architectures/data/deploy-enterprise-bi-sqldw.md

 ### Deploy the simulated on-premises server using azbb

 First you'll deploy a virtual machine as a simulated on-premises server, which includes SQL Server 2017 and related tools.
-To deploy this virtual machine, follow these steps:
+This step also loads the sample [Wide World Importers OLTP database](/sql/sample/world-wide-importers/wide-world-importers-oltp-database) into SQL Server.

 1. Navigate to the `data\enterprise-bi-sqldw\onprem\templates` folder of the repository you downloaded in the prerequisites above.

-2. Edit the `onprem.parameters.json` file to add a user name and password between the quotes, as shown below.

-    ```bash
-    "adminUsername": "",
-    "adminPassword": "",
-    ```

-      Also change the values in the `SqlUserCredentials` section to match the user name and password you chose above.
+2. In the `onprem.parameters.json` file, replace the values for `adminUsername` and `adminPassword`.
+Also change the values in the `SqlUserCredentials` section to match the user name and password.
 Note the `.\\` prefix in the userName property.

     ```bash
     "SqlUserCredentials": {